investian/investian.in/content/pages/index.md

       - title: Our vision
         subtitle: >-
           Hi, I'm Srikumar Ravindran, founder of Investian.
-The vision of Investian is to build a vibrant open community of finance enthusiasts and make the power of Investing accessible to every Indian.
+The vision of Investian is to build a vibrant open community of passionate finance enthusiasts and make the power of Investing accessible to every Indian.
 For individuals, equity trading is generally synonymous to speculation & involves complex trading charts and indicators that later becomes obsolete.
 And this myth has to be broken.
 At Investian community, our core philosophy involves in-depth fundamental research and building systematic strategies to pick high-quality investments and build a strong recession-proof portfolio to yield consistent risk-adjusted returns in the long run.
         image: images/square-bee.jpg
         image_alt: Brandon Guidelines
         media_position: right